-All Maine Coon cat colours grow at a very slow rate, not reaching their full size until their between age 3-4 years.
-This is unique in the cat world, since most cat breeds reach full maturity by the age of 2 years.
+All Maine Coon cat colors grow at a very slow rate, not reaching their full size until their between ages 3-4 years.
+This is unique in the cat world since most cat breeds reach full maturity by the age of 2 years.

 2. Male V Female Size

 If you intend to buy a grey male Maine Coon kitten, be aware that the male of the species usually grows to be far larger than their female counterparts.
 Obviously, there will always be exceptions to the rule though, but as a general rule of thumb, you can safely bet that the male will grow larger.